theo-armour/theo-armour.github.io/snippets/projects/0-to-do.md

 perception ~ judgment ~ action
 Jordan B Peterson
 what is? ~ what should be? ~ how should we act
-C S Peirce
+C S Pierce
 Sign ~ Object ~ Interpretant
-represent ~ a quaility/rule ~ ramification/effect
+represent ~ a quality/rule ~ ramification/effect
+Semantics

 ## Tidy

 *